MotifFramework/Motif/less/README.md

 ### `global.less`

-The site's main (and perhaps only) stylesheet is compiled through `global.less` (notice it's not prefixed with `_` signifying that it is *not* a partial).
+The site's main (and perhaps only) stylesheet is compiled through `global.less`.
 All supporting Less files are imported into and compiled from here, creating a file named after your `name` in the Motif `package.json` file (`[name].css`).
 Consider this a responsive stylesheet by default, as the partials will contain breakpoints among themselves (we'll get into the default breakpoints later).

 ### `global-fixed.less`